orsoli/vite-boolflix/README.md

 **- Rating**

-- Added input form type text with a button
-- Create variables to store the url, values gets from user inputs and searched result get from API call
-- Use `v-model` directive in input element and link whith  `searchInputResult` variable
-- Create a function in methods to call Api and get searching results using axios, store in `searchedMovieResults` variable
-- Use `api_key` and `query` params in axios function. value of query is the `searchInputResult` value
-- Create `@click` event in buton and `@keyup` in input to and call back the `getsearchedMovieResults` function
-- Create in an `<InfoMovieCard />` component geting infos the title, original title language and rating from the searchMoviesInput component
-- Import `<InfoMovieCard />` component in AppMain
+- From `AppHeader` component call based components in `<template>` element and listen event emited from components
-- Store the results in `store.js` file and use in `<InfoMoviesCard />` and other files if is necessary.
+- In `AppHeader` define functions to call Api and save info in `store.js` in events emited from `<BaseInput />` and `<BaseButton />`.
-- In `<InfoMoviesCard />` crate a card elements and use `v-if` searchedResults to show if we have started to search and v-for to show for each result all info we need
+- Create a component card `InfoMediaCard` to show dinamically info movies or series tv get info from props.
+- Create components to show list Movies and Series Tv: `MoviesListView` and `SeriesListView`.
+- Call `InfoMediaCard` component in `MoviesListView` and get the props dinamically get from `store.js`.

 ### Milestone 2:
 **Let’s transform the static language string into an actual flag of the corresponding country, managing the case where we don’t have the flag of the country returned by the API (flags are not available in FontAwesome).